TalDerei/Cuda-Barretenberg/src/aztec/gpu/notes/tasks.md

     - [ ] Connect wrapper to MSM GPU kernel
 - [ ] Enhance MSM with performance optimizations
 - [ ] Design memory pipeline for data used in MSM GPU kernel
+- [ ] Set proper licenses for repository